Winners Announcement – Mash-Up Filmmaking Competition 2022

 The Competition Theme

 Each year brings a new theme.
-The theme for 2021 is ‘Hope’.
+The theme for 2022 is ‘Climate Emergency’.

 What can I win?

 The winning filmmaker in each category (‘Under 18s’ and ‘18 and Overs’) each win a £250 cash prize.
-The winning films are screened at the Norwich Film Festival, and are also added to EAFA’s collections and preserved for posterity.
+The winning films are also added to EAFA’s collections and preserved for posterity.

 How to Enter